Gaussian beams and inverse problems for connections at high fixed frequency: Calderón problem at high but fixed frequency

 with $\im(\phi(t,y)) \geq c \abs{y}^2$ and $a_j : M \to \C^n$.
 A similar expansion also holds in a neighbourhood of $\gamma(\tau)$.
 The initial conditions $\mathsf{f} \in \mathcal{A}^K_{\del M, \gamma(0)}(C_0)$ are simply assigning the values of the derivatives of each $a_j$ in normal coordinates along the boundary at $\gamma(0)$ with

 for all $\abs{I} \leq 3K - 2j$, $j \leq K$.

-We will be interested in showing that if two connections have the same Dirichlet-to-Neumann maps for some $\lambda$ large enough, then the transport maps of their Gaussian beams must agree.
-We show the following.
+We will be interested in showing that if two connections have the same Dirichlet-to-Neumann maps for some $\lambda$ large enough, then the traces of their Gaussian beams must agree.
+We show the following, which directly implies Theorem \ref{thm:GB_trace_single_geodesic}.